exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-42.png)

 We can see that many of Delta (DL) airline flights were delayed significantly on August 8th, 9th, and 10th.
+As we have seen above, this is due to the Delta's computer system outage happened on August 8th.
+The system came back online on the same day, but we can see that it took them for a few days to get most of the flights back on schedule.

 Now, we can switch X-Axis to CARRIER column and see the data distribution of the departure delay time for each carrier.

 ![](images/quick-start-43.png)

-The default setting removes the outlier values, but you can bring them back by checking 'Include Outlier' checkbox.
+The default setting removes the outlier values, which are extremely high or low values compared to most of the data.
+You can bring them back by checking 'Include Outlier' checkbox.

 ![](images/quick-start-44.png)

-Now, let's say we want to know how bad the delayed flights can be.
-We can filter the data to keep only the worst 100 flights based on the delay time for each carrier.
+Now, let's say we want to know how bad the delayed flights were focusing on the worst 100 flights based on the delay time for each carrier.

 Click 'Add' button, and select 'Keep Only' -> 'Top N'.